 The sacramental registers belong to the individual parish.
 They are maintained for the good of the Christian faithful; but they are private documents, not public ones.
-No one other than the pastor or his delegate can claim a right to direct access to the registers or to any versions or copies of them in any format.
+No one other than the pastor, the Ordinary, the Episcopal Vicar(s), the Deans or their delegate(s) can claim a right to direct access to the registers or to any versions or copies of them in any format.